panda3d/panda3d-docs/programming/navigation/build-mesh.rst

 Implementation:

-Following are the steps to get the build a basic navigation mesh.
+Following are the steps to build a basic navigation mesh.

 Step 1: